Lim Heon-yong: Life

-He was born in 1941 in Uiseong, North Gyeongsang, Korea.
+He was born in 1941 in Uiseong, North Gyeongsang Province, Korea, Empire of Japan.
 His father, Lim woo-bin, was killed by the government of South Korea in 1950.
 In 1965, he graduated from Chung-Ang University and in 1968 he received a master's of literature.
 From 1965 to 1972, he was a journalist for Pharmaceuticals News, Kyunghyangsinmun.
 He was an instructor at Chung-Ang University.
 From March 1996 to August 1998, he was Chung-Ang University Graduate School of Art's Visiting Professor and in 1998 Chung-Ang University Korean Languages Studies Professor.